jenkins-x/jx-docs/content/en/community/maintainer_guide/_index.md

 ---
-title: Maintainer Guide for Jenkins X
+title: Maintainer Guide for JayeX
 linktitle: Maintainer Guide
-description: Everything a Jenkins X maintainer should know about
+description: Everything a JayeX maintainer should know about
 weight: 30
 type: docs
 no_list: true